A complete guide to the project management career path to help you land your first PM role.

 To stand out from the crowd, consider looking at work experience or internships.
 Email companies with Digital Project Management teams and ask if you can come in for a day or two (or longer!) to shadow other PMs.
 Join communities (like our DPM Slack team!) and engage with other PMs, and get involved in conversations.
 Anything that you can apply to a new role like these examples can be useful.

 Do I Need Web Design Or Development Experience To Be A Digital Project Manager?

 I don’t think this is a necessity, but it can be very useful.
-It can open up more specialised roles where a technical background is necessary, and it can provide context when you’re trying to understand timings and issues within a project.
+It can open up more specialized roles where a technical background is necessary, and it can provide context when you’re trying to understand timings and issues within a project.

 I’ve come from a non-web design or development background—and because the personal skills I discussed above are so integral to the Project Manager role, I think you can be a Digital Project Manager without having web design or development experience.
 One tip though: hopefully you’re interested in the web design and development world.
 I love reading articles, digging into things and following people from these industries on Twitter, and think this has really helped me over the years.

 Should I Already Know About Project Management Methodologies?